 International Students in Dutch Higher Education Code of Conduct

 The purpose of this code is to serve as a quality tool in facilitating the ambitions of the Dutch government and the Dutch education institutions to establish the Netherlands as an attractive education and development destination for international students.
 UAS Leiden has signed this code.
-Anyhow, quality ( pdf, 170 KB ) is an important theme at UAS Leiden.
+On the website of the Code of Conduct you will find two videos, the first is an introduction to the code and the second describes the complaint procedure.